electronicsleep/SystemCapture/README.md

 Set automatically to the number of CPU cores on the system.

+Checks: w, top, vmstat

-Checks: w, top, netstat -ta, ps -ef, lsof, vmstat, iostat
+Checks Verbose: w, top, netstat -ta, ps -ef, lsof, vmstat, iostat

+Raise threshold to desired level or use auto NumCPU option.

 Tested/working with Debian Linux and MacOS.